IDC: Digitally enabled companies get ahead

 “We believe that [digital transformation and] integration across the dimensions including leadership, work sourcing, omni-experience, operating models, and information will become the core challenge for business leaders in the next five years,” explained Meredith Whalen, IDC’s Senior Vice President of IT Executive, Industry and Financial Research.

 Enterprise level IT solutions are ever-evolving, and companies that don’t act as soon as possible will likely be left behind their peers.
-Digitisation cannot be tackled overnight due to the fact that any system that is put into place will be have to be organic in nature.
+Digitization cannot be tackled overnight due to the fact that any system that is put into place will be have to be organic in nature.

 Scalability and innovation are key, and while there’s no one-size-fits-all solution by business scale or industry focus, those that effectively digitize will hold a competitive advantage over their rivals, opening up new avenues for success long into the future.